s-pl/XmlRESTfulNodeJSfromJS/Readme.md

 In the "web" directory you will find the client, just pure HTML, CSS and JavaScript, using AJAX.

 This example is nothing special.
 The client can:
-* Create new products with name and price.
+* Create new monuments with some inputs like Name, Addres..
-* Show all available products.
+* Show all listed monuments.

 ### IMPORTANT: